reactwg/react-native-releases/docs/faq.md

 ### How can I find the status of the current release?

 We have a dedicated [release discussions repo](https://github.com/reactwg/react-native-releases/discussions).
-We have a category for [new releases](https://github.com/reactwg/react-native-releases/discussions/categories/releases) and one for [patches](https://github.com/reactwg/react-native-releases/discussions/categories/patches).

-- For a new release version, we track the status of each new release candidate patch with any ongoing blocking issues and checklist of work.
-[Example of releasing 0.67](https://github.com/reactwg/react-native-releases/discussions/1)
-- For patches, a discussion is opened asking whether there are picks that qualify to run a patch (see qualifying picks).
-People can comment and share any picks from main and the release captain will run a patch when necessary and subsequently open a new discussion for the next patch version.
-Example of [discussion for 0.66.4](https://github.com/reactwg/react-native-releases/discussions/6), once it was released, the discussion is locked and a discussion for 0.66.5 is opened.
+Currently we track the progress for the upcoming & supported version of React Native [using GitHub Projects here](https://github.com/reactwg/react-native-releases/projects?query=is%3Aopen).

 ### What if I find a release blocker that needs escalation?